Right now, the public record still shows an active sale, not a published winner

 Comparable IDL-Bottles auctions show what the paper trail can look like

-That matters because people often expect the identity story to be settled on auction day.
+People often expect the identity story to be settled on auction day.
 In reality, the clearer title story can emerge after closing documents, title paperwork, and entity records all line up.

-The strongest public-record red flags would be simple ones: a deed into an entity with a brand-new formation date, a manager or registered agent tied to already-known Tull structures, or a quick secondary transfer after the original closing.
-Those are the kinds of record moves that can turn a vague local suspicion into something concrete.
+The public-record red flags are simple: a deed into a brand-new entity, a manager or registered agent tied to known Tull-linked structures, or a fast secondary transfer after the original closing.